Three Steps to Success...

 2. Develop the ideas and programme that you will deliver

-This stage should be used to help design the programme of sporting and cultural activities for your Community Games.
+This stage should be used to help design the programme of sports and cultural activities for your Community Games.
 The event should provide an outlet for your community to pursue their interests, but importantly also give them new things to try and experience.

 3. Put the plan into action!